unstoppabledomains/dev-docs/use-cases/integrate-reverse-resolution.md

 ## Are there working integrations for this feature?

 <https://web3udmintfeed.nft>, a platform that tracks newly minted UD domain names in real-time, has implemented Reverse Resolution and can also be used as a reference for implementation: [web3udmintfeed.nft Code Reference](https://github.com/Noxturnix/web3udmintfeed.nft).

+There are UD Partners like [Liquality](https://blog.liquality.io/liquality-x-unstoppable-domains/) and [ShapeShift](https://shapeshift.com/library/easy-shapeshifting-crypto-sending-and-receiving-with-unstoppable-domains) that have integrated Reverse Resolution into their applications.

 ## How do I get started?